giantswarm/legal/sla.md

 - “Kubernetes Master” is the controlling unit(s) of your Kubernetes Cluster.

-- “Nodes” are your compute instances of your Kubernetes Cluster.
+- “Nodes” are the compute instances of your Kubernetes Cluster.

-- "Cluster Storage" is our persistent storage facility.
+- "Cluster Storage" is our persistent storage facility, providing you with long-term data storage.

 - "GS Node Unavailable" and "GS Node Unavailability" means that all your Nodes cannot be reached from outside of the GS network and due to reasons that are not in the sphere of the respective user.